aalbanese10/lab-git-intro/README.md

 # lab-git-intro
-This repo is for the lab in NYU class Intro to git
+dfihis repo is for the lab in NYU class Intro to git